a2o/snoopy/doc/INSTALL.md

     # Or enable it using build tools
     make enable

-Explanation:
+Under the hood:

-An entry is created in /etc/ld.so.preload file  which  causes  execv() and execve() system calls to be intercepted by Snoopy and logged via syslog.
+An entry is created in /etc/ld.so.preload file  which  causes  execv() and execve() system calls to be intercepted by Snoopy.

-#### 4.3 For multilib systems
+#### 4.3 For multiarch systems

-Content of /etc/ld.so.preload should include the following line:

-    /usr/local/$LIB/libsnoopy.so

-This applies only when you have installed both 32bit and 64bit version of the library in the appropriate paths.

-#### 4.4 For multilib systems with LD_PRELOAD_* environmental variables

-On systems that support LD_PRELOAD_32 and LD_PRELOAD_64  you  can  use those variables to force loading of Snoopy.
-If you wish to  enable  it system-wide, ensure that correct values are held  by  those  variables at boot time.
-Consult section  4.a  of  this  README  on  how  to  set environmental variables.
-Setting them at boot time is usually  distro- dependent.
-Users are also required to compile 32-bit version of library.
-To do so on 64-bit systems it is usually enough to set appropriate CFLAGS:

-    CFLAGS=-m32 ./configure [OPTIONS]

-Of course your system must be cross-compilation capable.
-Consult  your OS documentation for details on this subject.
+Snoopy does not natively support installation on systems that concurrently support multiple architectures.
+However, for an example installation on such systems, consult the [doc/INSTALL-MULTIARCH.md](INSTALL-MULTIARCH.md) guide.